Break clauses in Commercial Leases

 If you’re starting a new business, you may want to negotiate a break clause in your lease.
 This gives you an opportunity to break the lease if you’re not sure whether your business will be successful – saving you time and money if things don’t go as planned.

-Dangers of break clauses
+The dangers of break clauses

 Landlords can try to add various conditions to break clauses so that you cannot break the lease if you have not kept the property in good condition.
 For example, a failure to paint a wall in the right way could mean you can’t activate the break lease.
 It is therefore vitally important that you get early advice on the terms of the break clause and how to exercise it, otherwise you could be left with the lease for longer than you planned.